BSU Contractors & Engineers Registration

 • Compost food waste instead of using a garbage disposal.

-• Choose a sponge mop and pail, not a string mop and running water.
+• Choose a sponge mop and pail, instead of a string mop and running water.

 • Keep a soft water tank's regenerating cycles to a minimum.
 Turn it off during vacation.